TumblThreeApp/TumblThree-wiki/Home.md

 # TumblThree - A Tumblr Blog Backup Application

-TumblThree is the code rewrite of [TumblTwo](https://github.com/johanneszab/TumblTwo), a free and open source Tumblr blog backup application, using C# with WPF and the MVVM pattern.
-It uses the [Win Application Framework (WAF)](https://github.com/jbe2277/waf).
-It downloads photo, video, audio and text posts from a given tumblr blog.
+TumblThree is a free and open source Tumblr blog backup application.
+It downloads photo, video, audio and text posts from a given tumblr blog.<br/>
+It is the code rewrite of [TumblTwo](https://github.com/johanneszab/TumblTwo), using the [Win Application Framework (WAF)](https://github.com/jbe2277/waf) and C# with WPF and the MVVM pattern.

 ## Features: